Tmpertor/Raven-Storm/README.md

 And please feel free to open issues. >> Beta.

-In next version: Bloutooth Ping of Death; Lan scan.
+In next version: Bloutooth Ping of Death; scans; imcp flood...

 <a href="https://m.youtube.com/watch?v=Vjaa3kdpbZs&feature=youtu.be">Quick Video about an older version of Raven-Storm.</a>